RSS notice: Satheesan says he stands by his remarks on Golwalker's book | Politics

 - India

-Satheesan was replying to a question by the media here regarding a reported legal notice sent by the RSS state leadership to him over his statement that Cheriyan's anti-Constitution remarks were similar to that of the content in Golwalker's book ''Bunch of Thoughts.
+Satheesan was replying to a question from reportes here regarding a reported legal notice sent by the RSS State leadership to him over his statement that Cheriyan's anti-Constitution remarks were similar to that of the content in Golwalker's book ''Bunch of Thoughts.

 Noting that he was rejecting the notice with the ''contempt it deserves'', the Congress leader said, ''I am ready to face any legal action over this.
 I made the statement quoting the page number of the book.''
-He further charged that the approach of the RSS and that of Cheriyan, who is also the state secretariat member of the CPI(M), towards the Constitution were similar.
+He further said the approach of the RSS and that of Cheriyan, who is also the State secretariat member of the CPI(M), towards the Constitution were similar.

+Meanwhile, BJP attacked Satheesan, saying he was opposing the RSS to garner votes of religious fundamentalists.

+''Satheesan had, in 2013, taken part in a Sangh Parivar event and praised the Sangh organisations.
+The same Satheesan is now criticising K N A Khader who attended Kesari's event.
+Why does the Leader of Opposition Satheesan have this feeling of untouchability which he did not have when he was just an MLA.
+He is just aiming at the votebank politics,'' BJP State chief K Surendran told the reporters.

-Satheesan, while addressing reporters, also criticised CPI(M) state secretary Kodiyeri Balarkrishnan for ''lavishing praises'' on Cheriyan over his resignation.
+Satheesan, while addressing reporters, criticised CPI(M) State secretary Kodiyeri Balarkrishnan also for ''lavishing praise'' on Cheriyan over his resignation.

 He said Cheriyan was yet to withdraw his comments against the Constitution, but Balakrishnan said he had upheld the democratic values by resigning from his post, when the controversy erupted.

-Saji Cheriyan had on Wednesday announced his resignation amidst mounting criticism from various quarters, including the Opposition, over his controversial remarks.
+Saji Cheriyan had, on Wednesday, announced his resignation amid criticism from various quarters, including the Opposition, over his controversial remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)